 I’m officially a backpack convert.
 I am currently on the search for my perfect stylish work backpack.
 Although I adore the Parker Clay Mari backpack for my more casual personal style, it is too rustic and bohemian for my work style.
 I need something a little more polished.
 I have just ordered the beigey blush options featured in the shop this post above to see if any of them will complement my career look.
 (Why beigey blush?
 See my post on the most versatile purse color.)
 I will update this post with my findings.
 Stay tuned!

 Update!
 I am dying over my new work backpack and the compliments are endless.
 I went with Calpak’s Kaya Faux Leather Laptop Backpack in mauve.
 It is lightweight, chic and holds everything I need.
 I cannot rave enough about this.
 Goodbye heavy shoulder bags!
+You can see me sporting my new work back pack in my post, The Most Comfortable Pump.

 Photos by Dayley Photography